 The Trustee has also established an Investment Sub Committee (the "ISC") to focus solely on investment matters and to report to the IFC a summary of what has been discussed over the quarter.
-In addition, the Trustee has appointed Mercer Limited to provide fiduciary management services, this involves investment consulting and investment management services.
-Mercer is responsible for the day to day investment management.
+In addition, the Trustee has appointed Mercer Limited to provide fiduciary management services for the Scheme's DB assets.
+This involves investment consulting and investment management services.
+Mercer is responsible for the day to day investment management, except for the Scheme's DC and AVC assets.
 The Trustee has appointed an external investment consultant, Barnet Waddingham, to provide ongoing oversight and advice around Mercer's role as Fiduciary Manager.